humitos/pyfispot/README.md

 ([Captive Portal](https://en.wikipedia.org/wiki/Captive_portal/)) to be ran into a RaspberryPi.

-There a lot of information about Captive Portals on the Internet but none of them is complete.
+There are a lot of information about Captive Portals on the Internet but none of them is complete.
 That's why I wrote PyFi Spot -the definitive guide.

 ![PyFi Spot](https://raw.githubusercontent.com/humitos/pyfispot/master/pyfispot_logo.png)

+# How it works?

+1. The user get connected to the WiFi network
+ * if he is connected via a Smartphone, a notification is shown in his phone
+1. The user enters a webpage on the browser
+1. He is redirected to our portal
+ * this is done by using some *iptables rules*
+1. Our portal is shown
+ * nginx + uwsgi + python 2.7 + flask
+1. The user logs in into the portal
+1. A new *iptable rule* is executed to allow him

 # Requirements